IanToujou/Project-Atlas-Docs/Writerside/topics/Configuration.md

 <chapter title="Editing Data"/>

 <warning title="Safety Measures">
     Only edit data directly if you know what you are doing.
-For safety measures, use ingame commands, such as <code>/setspecies</code> or <code>/reset</code> to edit individual players.
+    For safety measures, use in-game commands,
+    such as <code>/setspecies</code> or <code>/reset</code> to edit individual players.
 </warning>

-To manually edit data in a config file, make sure the server is off or make sure the player has not joined since the last server start, if you are editing the data of an individual player.
+To manually edit data in a config file, make sure the server is off or make sure the player has not joined since the last server-start if you are editing the data of an individual player.

 After editing, save the file and start the server again.
 In case you only edited a player that has not been loaded yet, you don't need to perform any additional